opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

    3. In your forked OpenSearch Benchmark repository, update the `benchmark-os-it.ini` and `benchmark-in-memory.ini` files in the `/osbenchmark/it/resources` directory to point to the forked workloads repository containing your workload.
    4. After you've modified the `.ini` files, commit your changes to a branch for testing.
    6. Run your integration tests by using GitHub Actions and verify that the tests have run as expected.
-   7. If your integration tests run as expected, in the workloads repository, merge your workload changes into the `1` and `2` branch in your fork.
+   7. If your integration tests run as expected, go to your forked workloads repository and  merge your workload changes branches `1` and `2`.
 This allows for your workload to appear in both major versions of OpenSearch Benchmark.

 ## Create a PR